 If you find yourself with a free weekend between ugly Christmas sweater parties & white elephant gift exchanges, an Estes Park getaway makes for a perfect, relaxing winter weekend.
-So, put the cookies down and start planning with this sample of things to do in Estes Park for a winter weekend getaway!
+So, put the cookies down and start planning with this sample of things to do in Estes Park Colorado for a winter weekend getaway!